 What is XRF Analysis Used For?

 XRF analysis is used for a variety of quality control and chemistry-specification inspection applications.
-Any situation in which the elemental breakdown of a sample is needed is ideal for a handheld XRF gun, given that the sample is roughly > 1 gram, made homogenous so there are consistent results no matter where you test, and that there are official testing standards to aid with measurement and keep the operator safe.
+Any situation in which the elemental breakdown of a sample is needed is ideal for a handheld XRF gun, given that: 1) the sample is roughly > 1 gram, 2) the sample is made homogenous so there are consistent results no matter where you test, and 3) there are official testing standards to aid with measurement and keep the operator safe.

 Here are some common applications: